Tajiks in Pakistan: Madaklashti people

+Tajik refugees from Afghanistan

-There were 221,725 Afghan Tajiks living in Pakistan in 2005, according to a census by the Ministry of States and Frontier Regions.
-They were amongst the massive influx of Afghan immigrants to Pakistan following the Soviet–Afghan War outbreak in 1979, while others arrived during the Afghan civil wars starting in 1992 and 1996 to escape the Taliban regime, or more recently, the post-2001 war in Afghanistan.
-Tajiks comprised 7.3% of the Afghan population in Pakistan, making them the second largest ethnicity after Pashtuns who formed 81.5% of immigrants.
+There were 221,725 Tajik refugees from Afghanistan living in Pakistan in 2005, according to a census by the Ministry of States and Frontier Regions.
+They were part of the massive influx of Afghan immigrants to Pakistan that followed the outbreak of the Soviet–Afghan War in 1979, while others arrived during the Afghan civil wars beginning in 1992 and 1996, to escape the Taliban regime, or more recently, the post-2001 war in Afghanistan.
+Tajiks comprised 7.3% of the Afghan population in Pakistan, making them the second largest ethnicity after Pashtuns, who formed 81.5% of the immigrants.
 The census showed that they were divided into 42,480 families.
-In terms of sex ratio, 112,819 individuals (50.9%) were male and 108,906 (49.1%) were female.
+In terms of sex ratio, 112,819 individuals (50.9%) were male, and 108,906 (49.1%) were female.

-Obtaining updated figures remains elusive as many Tajiks returned to Afghanistan or migrated abroad in the past several years, while some end up overstaying their visas or don't have valid documentation of their stay and travel when probed by law enforcement agencies.
+Obtaining updated figures remains elusive, as many Tajiks have returned to Afghanistan or migrated abroad in recent years, while some end up overstaying their visas or lack valid documentation of their stay and travel when questioned by law enforcement agencies.

 In Balochistan, around 43,000 Afghan nationals living in the province as of 2005 were identified as Tajiks.
 Tajiks in Quetta worked mainly in clerical jobs and as teachers.
-They were wealthier in socioeconomic status compared to their Afghan counterparts of other ethnicities.
+They enjoyed a higher socioeconomic status compared to their Afghan counterparts of other ethnicities.

-A small number of Tajiks also live in the Islamabad-Rawalpindi metropolitan region, and in Karachi in Sindh, where their population was up to 20,000 in 2004.
-Assimilating into Karachi's social and economic city life tends to be more challenging for Tajiks and other smaller communities than it is for Afghan Pashtuns, who are comparatively well-integrated.
+A small number of Tajiks also live in the Islamabad-Rawalpindi metropolitan region, and in Karachi, Sindh, where their population was up to 20,000 in 2004.
+Assimilating into Karachi's social and economic city life tends to be more challenging for Tajiks and other smaller communities than it is for Afghan Pashtuns, who are comparatively well integrated.

+Refugees from Tajikistan

-During the 1990s, as a result of the Tajikistani Civil War, between 700 and 1,200 Tajikistanis arrived in Pakistan, mainly as students, the children of Tajikistani refugees in Afghanistan.
-In 2002, around 300 requested to return home and were repatriated back to Tajikistan with the help of the IOM, UNHCR and the two countries' authorities.
+During the 1990s, as a result of the Tajikistani Civil War, between 700 and 1,200 Tajikistanis arrived in Pakistan, mainly as students or as the children of Tajikistani refugees in Afghanistan.
+In 2002, around 300 requested to return home and were repatriated to Tajikistan with the help of the IOM, UNHCR, and the authorities of both countries.
 As of 2009, there were around 140 Tajikistani students pursuing education at Pakistani universities.

 Organisations

-Tajikistan has an embassy in Islamabad, and honorary consulates in Karachi, Lahore and Peshawar.
-Airlines such as Tajik Air and Somon Air have expressed commercial interest in, and previously operated, flights linking Dushanbe to Pakistan in order to facilitate the movement of tourists and businesspeople between both countries.
-National festivities such as the Afghan Independence Day and Tajik Independence Day are observed by the Tajik diaspora.
+Tajikistan has an embassy in Islamabad, and honorary consulates in Karachi, Lahore, and Peshawar.
+Airlines such as Tajik Air and Somon Air have expressed commercial interest in, and previously operated, flights linking Dushanbe to Pakistan in order to facilitate the movement of Tajiks between the two countries.
+National festivities such as Afghan Independence Day and Tajik Independence Day are observed by the Tajik diaspora.